VirginiaYonit/Meeting-Policy-Checker/README.md

 **✍️ Approval**

-This policy was approved on 30/08/2025 and will be reviewed within 12 months.
+This policy was approved on September 4, 2025 and will be reviewed within 12 months.
-AI System Owner: Virginia Levy Abulafia
-Digital or equivalent signature: Virginia Levy Abulafia

 **Curious how micro-AI agents could support your business?**